Naresh-chandanbatve/go-web-server/README.md

 # Web Server in GO

-A minimal HTTP web server written in Go that supports static file serving and reverse proxying.
+A web server written in Go that supports static file serving and reverse proxying.

 ---